-Despite our two visits, I feel like we have a lot more exploring to do in East Sussex with kids which we’ve yet to try.
+Despite our two visits, I feel like there are plenty of other things to do in East Sussex with kids which we’ve yet to try.
 We didn’t have a chance to explore the 1066 Battlefield near Hastings where William the Conqueror defeated the English army or Battle Abbey, built on the site where King Harold died.
 There’s also quite a few other vineyards to explore…

 If you’re driving in the UK, check out my post about the best family-friendly places to stop just off the motorway, including picnic spots, country parks and castles.

 Have you visited East Sussex?
 Are there any other things to do in East Sussex with kids which you’d recommend?
 Let me know in the comments below.

 This post is linking up to Faraway Files with Hilarystyle